 - If you are planning an extended absence involving your child, please notify the office and the teacher.

-Our playground is supervised during arrival, primary recess, and lunch recess by our building assistants.
+Our playground is supervised during arrival and recess by our building assistants.
 Our building assistants main responsibility is to ensure the safety of our students during these times.
-If you child has an issue during recess, he/she should seek out the playground supervisor for assistance.
+If your child has an issue during recess, he/she should seek out the playground supervisor for assistance.